 Provisions expressly mentioned in the judgment/order text.

-An employer intending to close an industrial establishment must serve notice of intended closure in Form-XIII at least sixty days before the proposed closure date.
-The notice must be given to the Central Government and a copy sent to the concerned Deputy Chief Labour Commissioner (Central) by e-mail or speed post.
-A further copy must also be sent to the registered Trade Unions or authorised representatives of workers.
+An employer intending to close an industrial establishment must give notice of intended closure in Form-XIII at least sixty days before the proposed closure date to the Central Government, with a copy to the concerned Deputy Chief Labour Commissioner (Central) by e-mail or speed post.
+A copy of the notice must also be sent to the registered trade unions or authorised representatives of workers operating in the industrial establishment.

 Full Summary is available for active users!